 Restrictive Covenants are regulated by a limited extent within the labour law.
-An employee should not engage in any activity in competition with the employer, and should not perform work under an employment relationship, or on any other basis, to the benefit of any entity involved in such an activity (non-competition clause), unless such activity is specifically allowed as defined in a separate agreement.
+It is allowed to stipulate that an employee should not engage in any activity in competition with the employer, and should not perform work under an employment relationship, or on any other basis, to the benefit of any entity involved in such an activity (non-competition clause), unless such activity is specifically allowed as defined in a separate agreement.
 This includes non-solicitation of customers.

 Accordingly, this rule applies to any post-employment non-competition agreement concluded by an employer and an employee, who has access to particularly sensitive information, the disclosure of which could cause damage to the employer.
 The agreement should define the extent of the non-competition clause and the amount of compensation due to the employee from the employer.

 However, it must be remembered that an employer may not prohibit an employee from concurrently remaining in an employment relationship with another employer or concurrently remaining in a legal relationship which is the basis for the provision of work, except in the case of concluding a non-competition agreement or if separate provisions of law stipulate otherwise.